 These resources can help you identify your priorities, talk with your providers or loved ones about them, and make decisions about planning for long term care.

-- Conversation Guide for Patients and Caregivers for Identifying their Health Priorities – Guides the Veteran and caregiver when working with the care team to identify and discuss health priorities, such as core life values, health outcome goals and care preferences
+- Conversation Guide for Patients and Caregivers for Identifying their Health Priorities – Guides the Veteran and caregiver when working with the care team to identify and discuss health priorities, such as core life values, health outcome goals and care preferences.
+The Patient Priorities website also includes a useful glossary with definitions of terms.

 - Patient Summary of Health Priorities – Allows patients to provide a summary of priorities and make a specific ask for the “one thing” in their care or treatment to focus on so they can do more of a desired activity